kierenhamilton/MSc_project/laboratories/zpd_enhanced_script.typ

 - Access to cadteaching8.
 - Basic navigation of the Unix terminal.
-- This lab assumes basic competence in writing SystemVerilog and an ability to test your own designs using some of the tools available in cadteaching8.
+- This lab assumes basic competence in writing SystemVerilog and an ability to test your own designs using Xcellium and SimVision inside CadTeaching8.

-Each alb
+== Learning outcomes
+The 3 parts focus on different aspects of processor design.
+They can be broken down into 3 sections:

+- Lab1: RISC-V assembly
+  - Understanding of how RISC-V assembly relates to machine code.
+  - Ability to write programs in RISC-V assembly.
+- Lab2: RISC-V core, architecture, and implementation
+  - Understanding of how a RISC-V core handles the instructions.
+  - Ability to implement SystemVerilog modules based on a specification.
+  - Basic understanding of how instructions interface with memory.
+  -
+- Lab3: pipeline hazards and branch prediction

+Labs are broken down into tasks where a specification along with automated tests are provided.

+Each labs can be found in ``` <laboratories/>``` inside their corresponding lab1, lab2, or lab3 directory.

+= UNIX and SystemVerilog tutorial
+Please feel free to skip this section to lab 1 if you already know how to write SystemVerilog and are comfortable in the UNIX command line.

-Unix command tutorial:
+== Unix command tutorial:
 1. Open the terminal which can be found in the top left of cadteaching8.
 2. Make a directory that will house this project\
   ``` <mkdir riscv_labs>, <cd riscv_labs>```